tjgibson/nf-polylox/README.md

 Table containing the generation probability for each Polylox barcode.

-Examples of output files can be found under `test_results`.
+Examples of output files can be found under `example_results`.

 ## To-do
 aIn the future, it might be nice to add some of the following features: